jupyter-server/jupyter-resource-usage/README.md

 ### Memory Limit

 `nbresuse` can display a memory limit (but not enforce it).
-You can set this in serveral ways:
+You can set this in several ways:

 1. `MEM_LIMIT` environment variable.
-This is set by [JupyterHub](http://github.com/jupyterhub/jupyterhub/)
+This is set by [JupyterHub](https://github.com/jupyterhub/jupyterhub/)
    if using a spawner that supports it.
 2. In the commandline when starting `jupyter notebook`, as `--ResourceUseDisplay.mem_limit`.
-3. In your jupyter notebook [traitlets](https://traitlets.readthedocs.io/en/stable/) config file
+3. In your Jupyter notebook [traitlets](https://traitlets.readthedocs.io/en/stable/) config file

 The limit needs to be set as an integer in Bytes.